nagasudhirpulla/taming_python/blog/index.md

 I just wanted to create a tutorial series that helps people develop skill sets in python to achieve their data manipulation / visualization goals

 The approach is to create precise skills to understand all the steps to achieve a specific goal.
-This approach helps the user to acquire only the skills required for acheiving the goal, not
+This approach helps the user to acquire only the skills required for achieving a specific goal, not more not less.
+This saves a lot of time to achieve each goal.

 For example, if